asimihsan/computersecuritytips_info/content/posts/two-factor-authentication/index.md

 harder for hackers to break into your account.
 Enable 2FA on critical websites like your email account.

-### What is the problem?
+### Problem

-When you log into a website you usually use your email address or a username and a password.
+When you log into a website, you usually use your 1) your email address or username and 2) a password.
 Your password is a shared secret that only you and the website know.
 When you use this secret password with a website, it knows you must be who you say you are, because nobody else knows the password.

 {{< figure src="2fa_01.svg" title="Diagram of a user logging into a website with an email address and password." >}}